 Arenal Volcano is the main drawcard of this area, but La Fortuna town offers backpackers lots of other activities and reasons to extend their stay by a few nights.

-Aside from go trekking in the Arenal Volcano National Park, backpackers and spend time relaxing in hot springs, zip-lining through the rainforest, exploring the La Fortuna waterfall, and going on wildlife tours to see sloths and monkeys, among other activities, in the Arenal/La Fortuna area.
+Aside from going trekking in the Arenal Volcano National Park, backpackers spend time relaxing in hot springs, zip-lining through the rainforest, exploring the La Fortuna waterfall, and going on wildlife tours to see sloths and monkeys, among other activities, in the Arenal/La Fortuna area.
 Also, for an exhilarating adventure, backpackers can go white-water rafting on the surrounding rivers or try their hand at waterfall rappelling.

-Where to Stay in Costa Rica on a Budget
+Where To Stay In Costa Rica On A Budget

 When you’re backpacking, Costa Rica isn’t short on accommodations.
 It’s no surprise that you can find tons of hostels in Costa Rica.
 Every town and every destination recommended above has its fair share of hostels.
 Most are great, but some are pretty terrible, so be sure to look at reviews before you book.